Elon Musk: It’s possible we’re the only advanced civilization in the universe

-At least, that’s what he’s implying for his latest tweet.
+At least, that’s what he’s implying in his latest tweet.
 The billionaire inventor shared a link to a Universal-Sci story about a new study that hypothesizes that we humans are the only advanced civilization in the observable universe.
 Musk tweeted a link to the article, arguing that the chances humanity is the only advanced civilization is a reason we must leave this planet for the stars.
 Musk wrote: “This is why we must preserve the light of consciousness by becoming a spacefaring civilization & extending life to other planets.”

 This is why we must preserve the light of consciousness by becoming a spacefaring civilization & extending life to other planets https://t.co/UDDP8I1zsS